James Fender

-James Fender is a Welsh rugby union player, currently playing for RFU Championship side Cornish Pirates.
-His preferred position is lock.
+James Christopher Fender is a Welsh professional rugby union player, who plays for the Ospreys in the United Rugby Championship as a lock.

-Career
+Club career

+Ospreys

 As a youth player, Fender was part of the Ospreys academy.
 He played for South Gower and Neath Port Talbot College, as well as Swansea RFC.

 For the 2022–2023 season, Fender was loaned to RFU Championship side Cornish Pirates.